DaBluLite/css-snippets/SpotifyActivityRedesign/readme.md

-# SpotifyActivityRedesign
+# Spotify Activity (& Controls) Redesign
-A simple redesign for the Spotify activity portions in user popouts to match the actual Spotify UI
+A simple redesign for the Spotify activity portions in user popouts and Vencord's Spotify Controls to match the actual Spotify UI

 ### Importing:
 ```css